Toni Basil: Dance career

-Also in 1964, she assisted choreographer Winters for Steve Binder's concert film T.A.M.I.
-Show.'
+Also in 1964, she assisted choreographer David Winters for Steve Binder's concert film T.A.M.I.
+Show.
 T.A.M.I.
 Show would go on to be deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in 2006 in the National Film Registry.
-Basil's 1960s film choreography work includes Village of the Giants (1965), The Cool Ones (1967), and the Monkees' 1968 film Head in which she is partnered on-screen with Davy Jones during "Daddy's Song".

 In 1968, Princess Grace of Monaco's television special Monte Carlo: C'est La Rose premiered.
 In it, Basil accompanies lead dancer and choreographer Winters; he explained that he brought her and fellow dancer Anita Mann because they were his best students.
-She is also credited as a choreographer for some episodes of The Carol Burnett Show.